 The Company complies with the mandatory corporate governance regime applicable to AIX listed companies and mandatory rules of Kazakhstan law.
 The Company has adopted its own corporate governance code (the "Corporate Governance Code").
 The code is based on Kazakhstan law and is aligned with the Principles and Standards of the AIFC Market Rules (the "AIFC MAR Principles and Standards").
 Pursuant to the Corporate Governance Code, the Company is required to comply with the seven Corporate Governance Principles of the AIFC Market Rules that represent mandatory rules for all issuers of securities listed on the AIX.
 The Standards within the AIFC MAR Principles and Standards set out, by way of guidance, best practice standards relevant to each of the Corporate Governance Principles and are subject to a comply-or-explain disclosure requirement.
-Other than as set out in the following paragraph, the standards adopted in the Corporate Governance Code adopt or, in some cases exceed, the threshold requirements presented by the AIFC MAR Principles and Standards.
+The standards adopted in the Corporate Governance Code adopt or, in some cases exceed, the threshold requirements presented by the AIFC MAR Principles and Standards.